rlcampbell/arc-dsl/README.md

 - - 3 with RuntimeError: generator raised StopIteration
 - - 25 others that failed asserts
 - see test_output.txt for more info

-Nearly all of these are type/value errors.
-Michael was making good use of unions of different types for inputs/outputs of the DSL.
-So, my suspicion is that the change from Python 3.9 (that Michael used) to more current versions has some underlying changes in how these types work.